Courses

 HIST A314 Nineteenth Century Europe 3 Credits

-Examines the key political, social, economic, intellectual and cultural developments in 19th century Europe.
-Special emphasis will be placed on the French and Napoleonic revolution; restoration and reaction; industrialization and urbanization; romanticism, liberalism and socialism; nationalism and national unification; imperialism; fin de siecle culture; gender and identity; and daily life.
+Examines the key political, social, economic, intellectual and cultural developments in 19th century Europe with special emphasis on the French and Napoleonic revolution; restoration and reaction; industrialization and urbanization; romanticism, liberalism and socialism; nationalism and national unification; imperialism; fin de siecle culture; gender and identity; and daily life.

 HIST A316 Twentieth Century Europe 3 Credits

 Examines the key political, social, economic, intellectual and cultural developments in 20th century Europe.
-Special emphasis will be placed on key themes such as war, revolution, fascism, communism, democracy, modernization, decolonization and globalism, and how both elites and ordinary people responded to a changing world.
+Emphasizes key themes such as war, revolution, fascism, communism, democracy, modernization, decolonization and globalism, and how both elites and ordinary people responded to a changing world.

 HIST A321 Modern China 3 Credits